dgaydukov/cert-aws/sa/files/sa.md

 * use it from localstack
 GSI (Global Secondary Index) - special read-only table created by dynamoDb to simplify search for indexed fields.
 Index speed up search but require more memory to store itself.
 You should configure separate read/write capacity for this.
 It's a way to have DynamoDB replicate the data in your table into a new structure using a different primary key schema.
 This makes it easy to support additional access patterns
+GSI projection - you can choose which attributes will go to gsi:
+* KEYS_ONLY - only partition key + sort key (this is minimal you can't create gsi without these 2 keys)
+* INCLUDE - KEYS_ONLY + any other non-key attributes that you specify
+* ALL - include all attributes from original table
 LSI (Local Secondary Index) - same partition as primary key, but different sort key.
 You can have one per table and create when table is created, just like primary key.
 It uses the same read/write capacity as table.
 Scanning - like `select * from` operation in RDS, just go over all records.
 Max size is 1MB, if table size above this then `LastEvaluatedKey` returned with last scanned item.
 For next scan you should supply this value as `ExclusiveStartKey`.
 So you can create `while loop` in java code where first time you pass `ExclusiveStartKey=null` and each subsequent step you will pass `ExclusiveStartKey=LastEvaluatedKey`.